seanblanchfield/tfi-gtfs/README.md

+Fork from https://github.com/seanblanchfield/tfi-gtfs to add https support.
+For instance when used from homeassistant with https enabled (e.g. to have mobile app access), https is required.
+I replaved the waitress server, which is more suited to handle serveral requests and can scale with the flask embedded server.
+This works well for the use case of home assistant, where no scalability is needed and only a few clients will do requests.
+But *this should not be used* in a context where many customers and requests are expected.

+To enable SSL, certificate and key must be provided either in the settings, throuhg env var, or arguments.
+If one of those is not specified, the server will revert to http.

 # Transport for Ireland GTFS REST API
 This project implements a simple REST server and command line utility for retrieving real-time information about public transport in Ireland (at least, for services operated by Dublin Bus, Bus Éireann, and Go-Ahead Ireland).

 This project is inspired by [Sean Rees's GTFS Upcoming](https://github.com/seanrees/gtfs-upcoming).
 I started from scratch because I wanted to significantly optimise memory consumption so I could host the API on a single board computer.
 I found the full dataset consumed up to 10 gigabytes of RAM when using *GTFS Upcoming*, while I've managed to get it down to less than 200 megabytes after a significant rewrite.
 Both projects allow you to reduce RAM consumption by discarding data that does not pertain to a list of specific transport stops.

 #### Consider joining the Dublin Smart Home mailing list